pusher/pusher-http-node/README.md

 ## Configuration

 There are 3 ways to configure the client.
-First one is the most basic:
+First one is just using the Pusher constructor:

 ```javascript
 var Pusher = require('pusher');